DOG-E/DogeUserBot/userbot/plugins/README.md

     pattern="hibuddy(?:\s|$)([\s\S]*)",
     command=("hibuddy", plugin_category),
     info={
-        "header": "Just to say hi to other user.", "description": "input string along with cmd will be added to your hi text", "usage": "{tr}hibuddy <text>",
+        "h": "Just to say hi to other user.",
+        "d": "input string along with cmd will be added to your hi text", "u": "{tr}hibuddy <text>",
-        "examples": "{tr}hibuddy how are you doing",
+        "e": "{tr}hibuddy how are you doing",
     },
 )
 async def hi_buddy(event):